-INVOICES TO BUYERS/CLIENTS can only be issued through a licensed invoicing software (recommended) or an official 'invoice booklet' (not very convenient).
+INVOICES TO BUYERS/ CLIENTS can only be issued through a licensed invoicing software.
 Invoices issued in Excel, foreign invoicing programs or other means are not acceptable in Hungary.
 We can recommend a Hungarian licensed invoicing software with an English user interface.
 Please ask your account manager for more information.

-EXPENSE INVOICES (when you buy a product or a service for business purposes) must always contain the name and full address of the company, otherwise they are not deductible.
-We understand that in many countries simple receipts that you get at the shop are deductible as business expenses but this is not the case in Hungary.
-You must ask for such a tax invoice when buying computers, flight tickets, hotel rooms, services from providers, goods from your suppliers, or anything else that is a cost.
-Please note that not all expenses are deductible; please consult your accountant.
+EXPENSE INVOICES (when you buy a product or a service for business purposes) must always contain the name, full address and the VAT registration number (local or EU VAT registration number) of the company, otherwise they are not deductible.
+We understand that in many countries simple receipts that you get at the shop are deductible as business expenses, but this is not the case in Hungary.
+You must ask for such a tax invoice when buying computers, flight tickets, hotel rooms, services from providers, goods from your suppliers or anything else that counts as a cost.
+Please note that not all expenses are deductible so please consult your accountant.

-CASH TRANSACTIONS are severely limited in Hungary, and while the precise regulations change periodically, the basic principle is that there are limitations for single cash transactions with a ceiling of HUF 1,500,000.
-If your business deals a lot in cash, please discuss this with us in advance.
+EXPENSE INVOICES are severely limited in Hungary, and while the precise regulations change periodically, the basic principle is that there are limitations for single cash transactions with a ceiling of HUF 1,500,000.
+If your business deals a lot in cash, then please discuss this with us in advance.

-ZERO VAT INVOICES (i.e. invoices where you do not charge your buyers VAT) can be issued in two cases: when your buyer is a corporate entity outside the EU, or when the buyer is a non-Hungarian EU company with a valid EU VAT number.
-In the latter case, it is your responsibility to check that the buyer's VAT number is valid, and to indicate this on the invoice.
-If your buyer is an individual (based anywhere in the world) or a Hungarian company, VAT must be charged (although there can be some exemptions).
-There are some types of sales (e.g. real estate) that are not considered cross-border, and as such cannot be exempted from VAT.
-If you are unsure, please consult your accountant first - if you issue an unjustified zero-VAT invoice, you will have to pay the VAT content of the invoice anyway, which can be quite costly.
+ZERO VAT INVOICES (when you do not charge your buyers VAT) can be issued in two cases: when your buyer is a corporate entity outside the EU or when the buyer is a non-Hungarian EU company with a valid EU VAT number.
+In the latter case, it is your responsibility to check that the buyer's VAT number is valid and to indicate it on the invoice.
+VAT must be charged if your buyer is an individual (based anywhere in the world) or a Hungarian company (although there can be some exemptions).
+There are some types of sales (e.g. real estate) that are not considered cross-border and as such cannot be exempted from VAT.
+If you issue an unjustified zero-VAT invoice you will have to pay the VAT content of the invoice anyway, which can be quite costly, so if you are unsure, please consult your accountant first.